umbraco/UmbracoDocs/10/umbraco-cms/reference/querying/README.md

 # Querying & Models

-_Overview of various ways of querying, filtering and searching published content for use on your website._
+_Overview of multiple ways of querying, filtering, and searching published content for use on your website._

 ## [UDI identifiers](udi-identifiers.md)